Hackin7/hackin7.github.io/src/content/projects/psycho-pass-dominator-prop.md

 This dominator prop to be able to transform from a Non-Lethal Paralyser into the Lethal Eliminator Mode, play the appropriate sounds.
 It can also detect people's faces to give a crime coefficient, though not very fast.

-It does this with a Raspberry Pi Pico, Servos, WS2812 LEDs and more.
+It does this with a Raspberry Pi Zero, Servos, WS2812 LEDs and more.